GeneTheBean/BeanYin/README.md

 # BeanYin
-A study tool built using Quizlet API.
+A study tool for me to practice Mandarin Pinyin.
+Built using React.js and Quizlet API.